 Charts on the Key attribute charts tab automatically refresh with comparative performance details for the selected location.
 These charts provide insights into performance issues related to specific locations, browsers, devices, URLs, or browser versions.

-The filtered results appear on the geographical map, where you can use any of the standard map functions to explore additional details.
+The filtered results appear on both the geographical map and the key attribute charts.
+This makes it easy for you to use any of the standard map functions and filters to explore additional details.
 Here are some examples.

 To capture page load timing information, the browser monitoring agent uses the Navigation Timing API, which most (but not all) browsers support.
 If the browsers do not support the Navigation Timing API, then the UI charts and data points can only show the network data they receive for DNS lookup, connection, secure handshake, etc. This may not be 100% of the app's overall traffic.